ajps208/Arab_MachineTask1/README.md

 <h2>Troubleshooting</h2>
 If you encounter any issues, refer to the troubleshooting section in the README.md file or check for updates in the project repository.

-<h2>Acknowledgments</h2>
-Give credit to the original Ombrulla website for inspiration and design.